ArduPilot/ardupilot_wiki/dev/source/docs/ros-connecting.rst

 Connecting with ROS
 ===================

+Before attempting to connect with ROS, ensure that the physical serial cable connection and ArduPilot side parameters have been set as described on the appropriate companion computer page (:ref:`RPi3 <raspberry-pi-via-mavlink>`, :ref:`NVidia TX1 <companion-computer-nvidia-tx1>`, :ref:`NVidia TX2 <companion-computer-nvidia-tx2>` or :ref:`Intel Edison <intel-edison>`).

 The connection between ArduPilot running on the flight controller and ROS/MAVROS can be established with the following commands on the companion computer:

 - open up a terminal and type, "roscore"